justeattakeaway/pie/apps/pie-microsite/src/content/pages/foundations/spacing.md

 #### Types of spacing

 There are several types of spacing we can use to place elements within layouts and components.
-Although you're most likely going to use them all when designing your products, it’s important to know what types of spacing are commonly used.
+Although you’re most likely going to use them all when designing your products, it’s important to know what types of spacing are commonly used.

 ##### Padding